 Barriers to Voting

-Certain groups, such as people with disabilities, the elderly, and minorities, face unique barriers to voting.
-Individuals with disabilities may require accessible polling places and accommodations to ensure their participation.
+Minorities, the elderly, and people with disabilities face unique obstacles when it comes to voting.
+People with disabilities may require accessible polling places and accommodations to ensure their participation.

-The elderly may encounter challenges related to transportation, cognitive decline, or physical limitations.
-Minorities, particularly those from marginalized communities, often face systemic discrimination and barriers that make it difficult to exercise their voting rights.
+Elderly persons may experience challenges related to mobility, cognitive decline, or physical limitations.
+Minorities, particularly those from underprivileged communities, may face institutional discrimination and barriers that hinder their ability to exercise their right to vote.

 Efforts to Protect Voting Rights

-While significant progress has been made in protecting voting rights, there is still much work to be done.
+While there has been significant progress in protecting voting rights, much work remains.

 Ongoing efforts to combat voter suppression, increase voter registration, and expand voting access are essential to ensure that every eligible citizen can exercise their fundamental right to vote.